-Styling also tends to improve as the price increases because premium brands invest more in design and aesthetics, but this is obviously subjective so we’ll leave it up to you to make the ultimate call on that.
+Styling also tends to improve as the price increases because premium brands invest more in design, but this is obviously subjective so we’ll leave it up to you to make the ultimate call on that.

 Replica kits and funky cycling jerseys, hot or not?

 Unlike other sports, cycling has a curiously muted relationship with amateurs wearing replica pro team kits.